 In the agricultural sector, Harvey has represented lenders (including individual lenders and agents) and other parties (including equity investors and purchasers) in pre-litigation workout, federal and state court enforcement, Chapter 11, and restructuring matters ranging from a few million dollars to $100 million, involving fruit orchards, nut orchards, vineyards, wineries, cattle ranches, feedlots, dairies, row crops, hay, timber, agricultural processors (fresh and frozen), cold storage facilities, and import/export traders.

-In recent years, though Harvey continues to regularly advise financial services sector clients, he has expanded his practice to clients outside of the financial services sector who value his strategic and "senior counsel" advice, including Bay Area technology companies and high net worth individuals, serving as the firm's relationship partner for these clients and enlisting the assistance of other DWT lawyers whose depth of knowledge aligns with these clients' needs.
+Though Harvey continues to regularly advise financial services sector clients, he now also provides strategic and "senior counsel" advice to a number of clients outside of the financial services sector, including Bay Area technology companies and high net worth individuals, serving as the firm's relationship partner for these clients and enlisting the assistance of other DWT lawyers whose depth of knowledge aligns with these clients' needs.
 As a result, Harvey oversees work on trademark matters; software contracts; government contracts; state court litigation; vendor finance and sale matters; IP litigation; real estate leases; M&A; privacy, security, and cybersecurity matters; and trust and estates.

 Recent speaker presentations: